 In this enlightened age of science and technology, there are numerous methods to identify a murderer and to determine how the murderous deed was accomplished, but the “Why” of killing still baffles many.
 Profiling a murderer has gained much ground as a science, but it falls short of definitively answering the question, “Why do some kill to accomplish a specific goal and others choose less lethal methods?”

 It’s been documented that the central reasons people kill are for POWER and CONTROL.
 Yet we have many influential, successful professionals who don’t murder and never say, “The devil made me do it”.

-Of the numerous personality disorders, statistics show that over 50% of Americans fit into one or more of the anti-social personality disorder classifications.
+Of the numerous personality disorders, statistics show that almost 50% of Americans fit into one or more of the anti-social personality disorder classifications at one time in their lives.
 So is it a coincidence that the US has the highest rate of serial killers than any other country in the world?
 But what makes specific people turn to murder?

 Dr. Pete Ash states that people decide to kill because of a psychological build-up of physical or emotional trauma over time.
 He further states that the initial triggers are numerous but considers the major ones are fear, anger, desperation, greed and religious fanaticism.

 A noted criminologist, Dr. Lonnie Athens, believes that no one is born a bad person.
 He states that psychopaths are not born; they are created.
 He further states that mental illness is often not a factor in killing people, an opinion shared by special agents in the FBI’s Behavioral Science Unit (BSU).
 Dr. Athens concludes that some brutalization in the killer’s lives (possibly the triggers suggested in Dr. Ash’s research) is responsible for the initiation of the specific psychopathology.